-With Christmas drawing nearer, and the days getting busier, you’ll love the simplicity of the beautiful but simple icicle ornaments that we made today.
+With Christmas drawing nearer, and the days getting busier, you’ll love the simplicity of these beautiful but simple icicle ornaments.

 for your convenience, this post contains affiliate links: